STRIDES/NIHCloudLab/docs/my_markdown.md

 > [!IMPORTANT]
-> Note: Multipurpose evaluated if the bot could conduct general LLM tasks and code development.
-Speed scores consisted of the max speed it took bots to provide outputs.
-Consistency was proven true if the output given by the bot remained the same when the same question was asked twice.
+> The **Multipurpose** feature was evaluated based on if the bot could conduct general LLM tasks and code development. **Speed** scores consisted of the maximum speed bots took to provide their outputs. **Consistency** was proven true if the output given by the bot remained the same when the same question was asked twice.
 <table>
     <thead>
         <tr>